 Early Life and Education

 Ada Lovelace was born in London, England, UK on December 10, 1815.
-She was named Augusta Ada Byron, but her surname changed after she married.
+She was named Augusta Ada Byron.
+Her surname changed after she married.

 Her father was the brilliant, yet notorious poet Lord Byron (mad, bad and dangerous to know!) and her mother was Anne Isabella Milbanke.
 Her father was one of the greats of poetry, but his personality was unstable.
 Her mother was highly intelligent, had been well-educated by private tutors, and was particularly enthusiastic about mathematics and the sciences.